 Port Moody Special Events

 Port Moody hosts a number of special events each year including the following:

 - Golden Spike Days – a four-day festival over the Canada Day Long Weekend.

 - Summer Sundays – a series of free live music concerts at Rocky Point Park on Sunday afternoons between July and the beginning of September.

 - Port Moody Ribfest – a community festival at Rocky Point Park with BBQ rib competitions and live music in mid-July.
 Highly recommended, especially if you like gourmet BBQ-ed ribs.

 - Port Moody Car Free Day – a community event along St. John’s Street in August.

 - Port Moody Winter Farmers Market – a medium-sized market on Sundays between November and April at the Port Moody Recreation Centre.

 - Holiday Cheer at the Pier – a small Christmas-themed event at Rocky Point Park on a weekend in early December.

 - CP Holiday Train – a cross-Canada tour of a train that delivers free concerts and collects donations for local food banks.
 The train stops most years in mid-December behind the Port Moody Rec Centre.

 Below are some tips and advice to help you make the most out of your visit to Port Moody.

 - If you like places in nature, then definitely check out Buntzen Lake and Sasamat Lake.
 Both are stunning!

 - When attending a special event at Rocky Point Park, arrive early to improve your chances of finding convenient parking.
 On regular hot summer days too, especially on weekends, the place can get pretty busy.
-TIP: If you can’t find parking right at Rocky Point Park, drive a little ways down Murrary Street east from the park and you’ll find an extra parking lot on the left side of the road not too far away.
+TIP: If you can’t find parking right at Rocky Point Park, drive a little ways down Murray Street east from the park and you’ll find an extra parking lot on the left side of the road not too far away.

 - Looking for a place for a snack?
-There’s a Boathouse Restaurant right at Rocky Point Point, plus at least one Fish & Chip shop plus the world-famous Rocky Point Ice Cream Shop.
+There’s a Boathouse Restaurant right at Rocky Point Park, plus at least one Fish & Chip shop plus the world-famous Rocky Point Ice Cream Shop.